 Keep in mind, if you have been waiting for the renewal date to increase your loan amount (perhaps a home reno project, some high interest credit cards or child’s post secondary education cost is beckoning) you will need a brand new mortgage anyway — essentially you are starting over with a clean slate.
 Find out all your options from your mortgage broker.

 You are in a variable rate mortgage; should you exercise your conversion privilege and change it to a fixed rate mortgage?

 The Prime Rate has been so low for so long, many VRM borrowers have forgotten that the “V” in VRM stands for variable!
 It is understandable to feel nervous… but do not panic!

-But if you don’t have the stomach for rate increases (you either know who you are or you may be about to find out) the option to convert your VRM to a fixed rate mortgage any day, any time is there for you.
+If you don’t have the stomach for rate increases (you know who you are or you may one day find out) the option to convert your VRM to a fixed rate mortgage any day, any time is there for you.

 The catch of course being, you locked yourself in for a five year relationship with your mortgage lender; so you are not going anywhere without incurring a prepayment penalty.
 This also means there is no incentive for your lender to offer you their absolute lowest, best five year rate at this time.
-You are not exactly in a power position, so don’t be surprised if the interest rate you convert to is a full one percent higher than your current VRM rate!
-Good to know!
+You are not exactly in a power position.

 So, whenever I am asked if I prefer variable versus fixed rate mortgages for a client, I usually bring the discussion back to them, not to me.
 I have never been a fan of predicting interest rates, and look skeptically at those who do.